 It may be very restrictive to consider cyanoacrylate adhesives as the only option for bonding rubber; This is not necessarily the case.

 The advantages are obviously a good grip (usually to the point that if you try to pull the rubber side link will break) and fast curing speed make cyanoacrylates ideal for fast assembly processes on production lines, but there are drawbacks.

-Cyanoacrylates do not allow time to re-align the joints due to curing in seconds.
+Do not allow time to re-align the joints due to curing in seconds.
 In addition, they offer a limited gap fill (maximum 0.5 mm) and cannot extend over large areas (they will bond the spreader or roller).
 Its pungent odour can be unpleasant.

-Contact adhesives can be used instead, especially offering a practical solution to large areas (but again, it may be a bit smelly!), But they can also be difficult to realign well.
+Can be used instead, especially offering a practical solution to large areas (but again, it may be a bit smelly!), But they can also be difficult to realign well.
 An alternative, low-cost method of joining is solvent based rubber bonders.

-Silicone based products can be used for bonding a silicone, but some find them messy and slow to cure, so they are not practical for small item assembly on a fast production line.
+Can be used for bonding a silicone, but some find them messy and slow to cure, so they are not practical for small item assembly on a fast production line.